Learn about your audition process here.

 Classical Program: Bassoon, Cello, Clarinet, Flute, Violin, Viola, and Voice

 Jazz Arts Program: All Jazz majors will have a combo provided

 Orchestral Performance Program: Bassoon, Cello, Clarinet, Flute, Violin, and Viola

-A rhythm section comprised of MSM alumni and current graduate students is provided at no cost as your accompanists.
-You will not meet the musicians in advance of your audition.
+A rhythm section is provided at no cost to you for your audition.
+You will not meet the rhythm section in advance of your audition.
 You are required to bring three copies of music for each tune you prepare to perform at your audition.

-A strong audition is the main factor in any successful admission result, but it is not the only factor!
+A strong audition is the primary factor in any successful admission result, but it is not the only point of consideration.
 The MSM Admissions Committee reviews all required application materials before determining admissibility.
-To review the required materials for your desired major and intended degree program, please visit the links provided here, below.
+To review the required materials for your desired major and intended degree program, please visit our What You’ll Need to Apply page.

-Admissions results are available no later than April 1st.
-Provided that we have received all of your required materials; we will send you an email to let you know when your admission result is available.
-Admissions results are not available over the phone.
+Admissions results are available no later than April 1, provided that we have received all of your required materials.
+We will email you when your admission result is available for viewing in your Admission Portal.
+Admissions results are not disclosed over the phone.

 New York, New York 10027